MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/importing-an-spc-into-a-certificate-store.md

 To import a *.pfx* file into the local Personal certificate store, do the following:

-1. Start Windows Explorer and double-click the *.pfx* file to open the Certificate Import Wizard.
+1. Start Windows Explorer and select and hold (or right-click) the *.pfx* file, then select Open to open the Certificate Import Wizard.

 2. Follow the procedure in the Certificate Import Wizard to import the code-signing certificate into the Personal certificate store.